How to Practice with Your Training/Sparring Partner (Part 3)

 P.S.
 If you haven’t done already, make sure to read the first part of this article series where we cover why it’s important to have a training partner and the second part where we talk about how to find one.

 P.P.S.
-You can also share your thoughts on this particular article here.
+You can also share your thoughts in our forum post for this particular article.